 Click here to visit the Jobs For Felons Hub, includes housing and legal resources

 Click here to visit California’s Voting Rights Guide for Folks With A Background

-Daniel Cano is Greenlining’s Bridges to Health Fellow.
+Daniel Cano is Greenlining’s Health Equity Fellow.
 Follow him on Twitter.